noew/nurp6015fall15/README.md

 ### Textbooks ###

 Most of the readings for the class are drawn from the following three books.
 I have tried to use only free textbooks where possible.
+Successful completion of the course requires you to read some material that goes beyond what we discuss in class.

 - Diez, D., Barr, C. Çetinkaya-Rundel, M. (2014).
 Introductory Statistics with Randomization and Simulation.
 First Edition.
-Available free of charge at: [https://www.openintro.org/stat/textbook.php?stat_book=isrs](https://www.openintro.org/stat/textbook.php?stat_book=isrs)
+Available free of charge at: [https://www.openintro.org/stat/textbook.php?stat_book=isrs](https://www.openintro.org/stat/textbook.php?stat_book=isrs).
 - James, G. et al. (2013).
 An Introduction to Statistical Learning with Applications in R. Springer.
 Available free of charge at: [http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf)
 - Lander, J. P. (2014).
 R for everyone: Advanced Analytics and Graphics.
 Addison-Wesley.

 There are thousands of books and other resources for learning statistical methods available on the internet.
 Some additional resources that may be useful include:

 - A more verbose introductory statistics book with very little mathematics: Field, A., Miles, J. & Field, Z. (2012).
 Discovering Statistics Using R.  SAGE Publications.
-- A more mathematical textbook on probability and statistical theory: Kerns, G.J.
-(2010).
-Introduction to Probability and Statistics Using R. [https://cran.r-project.org/web/packages/IPSUR/vignettes/IPSUR.pdf](https://cran.r-project.org/web/packages/IPSUR/vignettes/IPSUR.pdf)
 - More on the different free/open-source software that are combined in reproducible research (R, Git, knitr, Latex): Gandrud, C. (2013).
 Reproducible Research with R and R Studio.
 CRC Press.

 Certain readings will be posted on Canvas (please check this syllabus and your email for announcements.)